AP VoteCast: Voters prioritize health care in South Carolina

 A highly debated subject for Democrats this year, health care was named the top issue by about 4 in 10 of voters in South Carolina.

-About 7 in 10 expressed support for a proposed single-payer health care plan, one that would change the health care system so that all Americans receive insurance from a government plan instead of private insurance plans.
-Roughly a third were opposed.
+Roughly two-thirds expressed support for a proposed single-payer health care plan, one that would change the health care system so that all Americans receive insurance from a government plan instead of private insurance plans.
+About a third were opposed.

 But a wider majority — nearly 9 in 10 voters — said they were in favor of a public option plan, one that every American could buy into if they wanted to do so.